Assistance programs Luzerne County and Wilkes-Barre.

-Commission on Economic Opportunity of Luzerne County may be the leading agency to call for help with bills and ways to get self-sufficient over the long term.
+Commission on Economic Opportunity of Luzerne County may be the leading agency to call for help with bills.
+Case workers also help people get self-sufficient over the long term.
 This is the county community action agency.
 Services and programs offered include.

 - Mortgage and rent assistance - They are a HUD-Approved Comprehensive Counseling Agency, and the agency works with renters and homeowners facing housing difficulties.
 Get help with a foreclosure or other housing programs, including rent assistance.

 - As indicated, the location is a non-profit HUD certified location for Luzerne County.
 So resources are available for homeowners who are struggling.
 You can learn about government assistance or a specialist can even negotiate on your behalf.
 Find more resources for mortgage assistance.

-- Emergency financial assistance - If you have a short term hardship, case management staff assesses emergency situations and explore solutions with you.
+- Emergency financial assistance - If you have a short term hardship, case management staff assesses hardship situations and explore solutions with you.
 Financial aid is offered to resolve the emergency.
 There is free government grant money and or loans, dependent upon hardship funding availability.
 You may get help with energy bills to prevent a disconnection, or rent eviction prevention help.

 - Energy bill assistance and weatherization - This assistance program provides financial assistance to individuals and families who are unable to pay fuel bills, heating bills, summer cooling expenses, and people who have had utilities shut off or are in need of emergency fuel supplies or furnace repairs to get themselves warm or cool.